Cash basis: eligibility: partnerships

 Tessa has a separate sole trade dealing in rare orchids, and her cash basis receipts for the same period are £45,000.

-The landscape gardening partnership can elect to calculate its profits using the cash basis, as the partnership receipts do not exceed the VAT registration threshold for the tax year.
+The landscape gardening partnership can elect to calculate its profits using the cash basis, as the partnership receipts do not exceed the relevant maximum limit of £150,000 for the tax year.
 As there is no controlling partner, it is not necessary to take into account Tessa’s or Justin’s receipts from their sole trading activities.

 Justin’s sole trade receipts mean that he is ineligible to use the cash basis.
 He must use generally accepted accounting practice to calculate the profits of his florist trade.